Comic Book / Chlorophylle

 - Reptiles Are Abhorrent: the viper is willing to trade Chlorophylle with Anthracite against ten other mice, knowing how much Anthracite values his enemy.
 Anthracite doesn't trust him.

-- Sidekick: Minimum.
+- Sidekick: Minimum is Chlorophylle's.

 - Swarm of Rats: the black rats invade Val Tranquille (the Quiet Vale) after they've been chased away from an old mill.